madrury/madrury.github.io/_posts/2017-08-04-basis-expansions.markdown

 ![Regression with Bins, Various Number of Cuts]({{ site.url }}/img/bins-various-n-cuts.png){: .center-{{ site.url }}/img }

 In binned regression we simply cut the range of the predictor variable into equally sized intervals (though we could use a more sophisticated rule, like cutting into intervals at percentiles of the marginal distribution of the predictor).
 Membership in any interval is used to create a set of indicator variables, which are then regressed upon.
-In the one predictor case, this results in our regression predicting the mean value of \(y\) in each bin.
+In the one predictor case, this results in our regression predicting the mean value of $$y$$ in each bin.

 Binning has its obvious [conceptual issues](https://stats.stackexchange.com/questions/68834/what-is-the-benefit-of-breaking-up-a-continuous-predictor-variable).
 Most prominently, we expect most phenomena we study to vary continuously with inputs.
 Binned regression does not create continuous functions of the predictor, so in most cases we would expect there to be some unavoidable bias within each bin.
 In the simple case where the true relationship is monotonic in an interval, we expect to be under predicting the truth on the left hand side of each bin, and overpredicting on the right hand side.